gruvedrift/azure-app-services/iteration-1/README.md

 1) Create an Azure App Service and Web App ✅
 2) Deploy a simple web application that connects to a database ✅
 3) Configure application settings and connection strings securely ✅
+4) Enable HTTPS and configure custom domain with TLS certificate ✅
+5) Set up API settings for external service integration ✅

 These are the most essential fundamentals for creating and configuring Azure Web Apps with proper security settings.